 These provisions are reduced by the amount of the recoveries to be received estimated by reference to the recoveries observed in prior years.

-Mathematical reserves for annuities
+Mathematical reserve for annuities

-The mathematical reserves for annuities represent the present value of the company's commitments with respect to annuities and associated costs.
+The mathematical reserve for annuities represents the present value of the company's commitments with respect to annuities and associated costs.

-Technical reserves for life insurance and investment contracts with discretionary profit sharing
+Technical reserves for life insurance and investment contracts with discretionary participation feature

 Mathematical reserves